andreidobrinski/microfrontends-course-udemy/notes.md

   - container fetches updated file and loads it
   - (primary focus in this course)
   - most flexible and performant solution, uses webpack module federation

+## Sharing dependencies between subprojects

+If the subprojects require different versions, then webpack will serve both versions.

+If the subprojects require the same version, then webpack will only serve one instance of it.